-In addition to making sure spelling and grammar are pristine, position images just at the fold (or bottom of the screen) so people will scroll, use long infographics, and supply social media share buttons at top and bottom.
+In addition to making sure spelling and grammar are pristine, position images just at the fold (or bottom of the screen) so people will scroll, use long infographics, and supply social media share buttons at the top and bottom.
 Make headings useful so people scroll to the bottom and read them all.

 Skimming isn’t going anywhere.
 In coming decades, Internet users will be presented with even more ways to find and interact with content, not fewer.
 So stop playing games with keywords or black hat tactics, forget about cramming your page full of ad spots and tricky pop-ups, and turn your attention to the user whose ear you crave.
 Make good content that panders to their reading style, and you’ll earn a devoted follower who, chances are, will soon become a customer.

 It’s a Lot

 Content that reads easily and provides some actionable information is great, but, with the competition that exists today, it’s simply not enough.
 Content must drive action, it must work with your site to accomplish your goals and it must be searchable, deeper than a few keywords that are used over and over again.
 Maybe you’ve considered that before, maybe not.